ethouris/fmt/doc/tagged.rst

    std::string ffmts(Value v, Args... formatters);
    std::wstring wffmts(Value v, Args... formatters);

-Note that in ostream interface for this library there was added the ``operator<<`` version for ``fmt::basic_memory_buffer``.
+Note that in ostream interface for this library there is also added the ``operator<<`` version for ``fmt::basic_memory_buffer``.
 Therefore you can also use ``ffmt`` function together with ostream directly.
 Here is the above example rewritten: